1934 FIFA World Cup: List of qualified teams

-10 of these teams made their first World Cup appearance.
+Ten of these teams made their first World Cup appearance.
 This included 9 of the 12 European teams (Italy, Germany, Spain, the Netherlands, Hungary, Czechoslovakia, Sweden, Austria, and Switzerland) as well as Egypt.
-Egypt was the first team from Africa in the finals and would not qualify again until the next time the competition was held in Italy, in 1990.
+Egypt was the first team from Africa in the finals and did not qualify again until the next time the competition was held in Italy, in 1990.

 Venues

 The number of supporters travelling from other countries was higher than at any previous football tournament, including 7,000 from the Netherlands and 10,000 each from Austria and Switzerland.